fxlin/p3-tee/docs/cleanup.md

 The best approach I found is to clean up individual targets.
 Go to build/.
 Then type `make <tab>`.
 It will list all targets.
 Execute targets end with -clean. e.g. `make optee-os-clean`

 edk2 seems to be in particular problematic.
-It's build environment, `edk2/Conf/BuildEnv.sh`, always contains stale configurations that will make `build edk2-clean` fail.
+It's build environment, `edk2/Conf/BuildEnv.sh`, always contains stale configurations that will make botgh `make edk2` and `make edk2-clean` fail. (e.g. it will complain "cannot find command build").
 To fix:

 * Just manually rename or remove it, then do a clean build of edk2.
 * Go to the top directory, do `mkdir edk2-platform`.
 Just to make the clean script happy.